Afrikaners in Zimbabwe

-Afrikaners in Zimbabwe are the descendants of Afrikaans speaking migrants to Zimbabwe, almost all of whom originated from the Cape Colony, Orange Free State and Transvaal in modern South Africa.
+Afrikaners in Zimbabwe are the descendants of Afrikaans-speaking migrants to Zimbabwe, almost all of whom originated from the Cape of Good Hope, Free State and Transvaal in modern South Africa.
 At their peak they formed 10-15% of white Zimbabweans, but only a small fraction of the greater population.
-Persons of Afrikaans heritage abound in Zimbabwean society particularly in sports such as cricket, rugby, agriculture, tourism, conservation and traditionally, farming, however few are recognized as such, as unlike South Africa the majority of Afrikaner people are now anglophone and seen as indistinguishable from other whites by greater society.
+Persons of Afrikaans heritage abound in Zimbabwean society particularly in sports such as cricket, rugby union, agriculture, tourism, conservation and traditionally, farming, however few are recognised as such, as unlike South Africa, the majority of Afrikaner people can now speak English and are seen as indistinguishable from other whites by greater society.

 Today, Afrikaans is spoken by a small minority of Zimbabweans, less than one percent of the population and the number of whom has declined significantly since 1980.
 Today's, Afrikaans speakers in Zimbabwe are typically recent Afrikaner immigrants from South Africa or their descendants.